PRP Treatment for Joint and Tendon Pain

 Over the last 5 years, PRP has been recognized for its potential in treating both chronic and acute musculoskeletal injuries involving tendons, joints, and muscles.
 The procedure is gaining wide attention as it has been used by professional athletes to assist them in returning to competition as quickly as possible following an injury.

 Read some of our FAQs about the PRP injections below!

-The injection of PRP is an office procedure which takes approximately 1 hour.
-First a small amount of blood is drawn from the patient’s arm.
+The injection of PRP is an office procedure that takes approximately 1 hour.
+First, a small amount of blood is drawn from the patient’s arm.
 The blood is processed in a specialized FDA-approved centrifuge which separates the red blood cells from the Platelet Rich Plasma.
 The resulting rich plasma has approximately five times the concentration of platelets, growth factors, and cytokines from what is normally found in the blood.

 It is recommended to completely rest the area treated for 2-3 days after the injection.
 Gradual return to normal light activities is allowed for the next 2-4 weeks.
 No vigorous activity/sports for the first 6-8 weeks after the injection.

 PRP treatment offers a natural, non-medicinal, non-surgical option for the treatment of joint or tendon pain.
 This treatment is an in-office procedure and can be done in less than 1 hour.
 The recovery time is significantly less than surgery, and most people can return to their favorite activities in approximately 3 months.

 The risks of the PRP procedure are minimal and include bruising at the injection or blood draw site, redness, mild pain, and (very rarely) infection.
 Since this procedure uses a person’s own blood there is no risk of reaction or rejection.